 To instruct Neil please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

-Neil Dowers has a broad commercial practice.
+Neil Dowers has a commercial practice in both arbitration and litigation.

 Neil also has a specialist interest in Jurisdiction and Conflict of Laws, which spans across his areas of practice and civil and commercial litigation generally.

 Neil is recommended as a leading junior for shipping in the Legal 500, with comments including: “good eye for detail, hard-working, accessible and conscientious”.